plocher/I2Cexpander/README.md

 It is based on an array of devices that can be read and written as desired.
 Instead of extending the digitalRead()/digitalWrite abstraction, I chose to read and write in units of 4,6, 8 or 16 bits, depending on the device in question.

+In the model railroad community, this is slightly reminiscent of the Chubb CMRI system's design

 To put this in context, this is part of a code-generated control system for a model railroad layout where there are many microcontrollers in use, one for every place on the layout where there are things to control.

 My default program flow is